 In a real estate brokerage, brokers have a myriad of responsibilities.
 These include the oversight of transactions, office operations, hiring and training agents, and a number of other crucial functions.
-In order to assure a brokerage is complying with local, state, and federal laws, brokers must provide themselves and their agents with the tools needed to do their job effectively and within bounds of legal compliance.
-Let’s learn about process and procedure documentation!
+In order to ensure a brokerage is complying with local, state, and federal laws, brokers must provide themselves and their agents with the tools needed to do their job effectively and within the bounds of legal compliance.
+Specifically, brokers need effective process and procedure documentation to keep track of what must be done to perform their duties without violating laws.
+Before going any further, however, we should explain in more detail what exactly brokerage and process and procedure documentation are.

 Comprehensive process and procedure documentation are paramount to the smooth running of a real estate brokerage.
 This documentation lays out the processes and procedures a real estate brokerage must abide by to ensure it is not violating any laws and that the brokerage has a uniform structure to follow to eliminate any confusion.
 Having real estate brokers and agents that know what they are doing every step of the way not only helps a brokerage avoid liability but also builds a strong reputation amongst clients.